gitarer2455/gitarer2455/README.md

 ⚡ Mojo (Currently learning.
 Mainly used for AI projects and optimizing speed.)

-📱 Dart (Used in 2022 for easy mobile app development.)
+📱 Dart (Used to code by it in 2022 that's easy  for easy mobile app development.)